wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

 You can now run dns_auth_update [input file] and when that is completed, rdns_update [input file].
 Don't be surprised if these scripts take anything from 3 to 27 hours to complete.
 Using an I7 (7800x) and three 3dxpoint drives the user time seems to be 7-8 hours.
 Stick ear plugs in and open the windows.
-When the filtering is complete and this really gets going, expect all cores to be running at 100%
+When the initial /8 filtering is complete and this really gets going, expect all cores to be running at 100%.

 When updates have completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
 It creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.